microsoft/AdaptiveCards/docs/wwwroot/documentation/markdown/about/Principles.md

 ## When in doubt, keep it out
 It is easier to add later then it is to live with a mistake.
-This means that if we find ourselves arguing about whether we should add something or the structure about it, we opted to leave it out.
-From a backwards compatibility standpoint it is always easier to add a property that is ignored then to have a legacy property we wished we didn't want to support anymore.
+This means that if we find ourselves arguing about whether we should add something or not, we opted to leave it out.
+It is always easier to add a property then to live with a legacy property we wished we didn't want to support anymore.